-4.6.3.2 Servicing Policies for New Development

-a.
-Water Supply and Distribution
+- 4.6.3.2 Servicing Policies for New Development - a.
+Water Supply and Distribution b.
+Sewage Disposal c.
+Storm Water Runoff

 All developers will be required to connect to the municipal water supply system and to construct the watermains, hydrants, service connections and appurtenances to the standards and in the locations required by the Township Engineer.